Yochengliu/MLIC-KD-WSD/docs/index.md

 - (2) then we construct an ___end-to-end knowledge distillation framework___ by propagating the ___class-level holistic predictions___ and ___the object-level features from RoIs___ in the WSD model to the MLIC model, where the WSD model is taken as the teacher model (called __T-WDet__) and the classification model is the student model (called __S-Cls__).

-- The distillation of object-level features from RoIs focuses on ___perceiving localizations of semantic regions___ detected by the WSD model while the distillation of class-level holistic predictions aims at ___capturing class dependencies___ predicted by the WSD model.-
+- The distillation of object-level features from RoIs focuses on ___perceiving localizations of semantic regions___ detected by the WSD model while the distillation of class-level holistic predictions aims at ___capturing class dependencies___ predicted by the WSD model.

 - After this distillation, the classification model could be significantly improved and ___no longer need the WSD model___, thus resulting in ___high efficiency___ in test phase.
 More details can be referred in the paper.